plblum/jivs/docs/Jivs_API.md

     - In the client-side in response to the onchange event of a form \<input>.
     - In the node.js server that uses Jivs to validate.
 See [Validation in Node.Js](#using-jivs-on-a-nodejs-server).
 - when the input value is a string (even if the native value is also a string).
-- automatically, so long as a `IDataTypeParser` is setup for the lookup key assigned to InputValueHostConfig.dataType or InputValueHostConfig.parserLookupKey.
-Alternatively, pass a function to create the parser in InputValueHostConfig.parserCreator.
+- automatically, so long as a `IDataTypeParser` is setup for the lookup key assigned to TextValueHostConfig.dataType or TextValueHostConfig.parserLookupKey.
+Alternatively, pass a function to create the parser in TextValueHostConfig.parserCreator.

 #### Error reporting
 Jivs has been designed so that you have a parser do very limited error reporting, leaving most cases to validators.
 Suppose that your native value is expected to be a positive integer.
 Our NumberParser will convert the input into a number, including negatives and floating point.
 You add two Validators with these conditions: PositiveCondition and IntegerCondition.
 This lets you supply specific error messages to the user.